Skip to primary navigation Skip to content Skip to footer

 Handwear

 Extremities can be quickly impaired by cold water.
 Kayakers do best with pogies, which keep water off your hands or kayaking gloves.
 GET POGIES!
-They velcro around the paddle and create a warm cavity for the hands.
+They Velcro around the paddle and create a warm cavity for the hands.
 Pogies remain attached to the paddle even when the hands let go.
 We highly recommend them for sea kayakers!

 Paddle boarders move their hands to different parts of the paddle and cannot use pogies.
 SUPers face a challenge in terms of hand wear and usually settle for 1-1.5mm neoprene gloves for cold days.
 If the material is thicker than 1-1.5 mm, it needs to have a pre-curved finger.
 Otherwise, a straight thick glove will tire out your fingers from bending the material to hold the paddle.